Eratosthenes/infrared/README.md

 ### Scoring Methodology

-Infrared uses a classic TF-IDF approach with a few small twists for stability and interpretability.
+InfraRed uses a classic TF-IDF approach with a few small twists for stability and interpretability.

 Each term is weighted by how often it appears in a document (TF—term frequency) and how rare it is across all documents (IDF—inverse document frequency).
 Common words like _and_ or _the_ therefore carry almost no weight, while distinctive terms contribute strongly.

 To prevent very frequent words from dominating the results, InfraRed applies a simple L₂ normalization step that balances each term’s influence across the corpus.
 This ensures that every word contributes proportionally to how informative it is, not how common it happens to be.

-When you search for multiple terms, Infrared computes an individual relevance score for each term and then combines the non-zero scores using a geometric mean.
+When you search for multiple terms, InfraRed computes an individual relevance score for each term and then combines the non-zero scores using a geometric mean.
 This emphasizes documents that match more of the query terms while still giving partial credit to those that contain only some of them.
 The result is a balanced ranking that rewards comprehensive matches without zeroing out documents that miss a term.

 In short:
 - TF-IDF weighting gives meaningful words more impact.